 Below is a list of common ocular urgencies.
 If you or anyone you know are experiencing any of the symptoms outlined below, make sure to call or stop by the office to discuss and be evaluated.
 We are the eye health experts, let us help you get back on track!

-The most common causes of red eyes are dryness, allergies, contact lenses, infections and autoimmune disorders.
-An emergent red eye consists of chemical exposure to the eyes, thick/excess mucous, extreme light sensitivity and pain or a foreign body in the eye.
+The most common causes of red eyes are dryness, allergies, contact lenses, infections, and autoimmune disorders.
+Emergent red-eye consists of chemical exposure to the eyes, thick/excess mucous, extreme light sensitivity and pain or a foreign body in the eye.

 Eye floaters can appear in many different shapes, such as: